DaviAMSilva/TileableNoise.js/README.md

 This class uses the idea of taking the output of a noise function, walking in a 2D circle, so the end value is equal to the start value, to allow for tileable noise, both in 1D.\
 By utilizing 2 circles in a 4D noise space it was possible to make tileable noise in a 2D enviroment.
 I got inspiration from Daniel Shiffman's video: [Coding Challenge #136.1: Polar Perlin Noise Loops](https://www.youtube.com/watch?v=ZI1dmHv3MeM), from the channel: "The Coding Train".
-After seeing the video I wanted to try out making a 2D tileable noise function, and here I am.
+After seeing the video I wanted to try out making 2D tileable noise, and here I am.

 ## Examples